When the World Drops In to Town

 Click here to preview or purchase the lead sheet through Sheet Music Plus.

-Thanks to Anthony Panacci of Trax Ahead Studio for the mixing and mastering! www.panaccimusic.com
+Thanks to Anthony Panacci of Trax Ahead Studio for the mixing and mastering of the original version! www.panaccimusic.com

 WHEN THE WORLD DROPS IN TO TOWN Words and music by David Kai ©2020